 2. Who is Shiatsu for?

-Shiatsu acts on different levels: helps reduce stress and anxiety by relaxing deeply, improves blood and lymphatic circulation, relieves muscle tension and chronic pain and stimulates the immune system. rebalancing theEnergy, can also promote better sleep, strengthen vitality and support the body’s natural ability to self-regulate.
+Shiatsu acts on different levels: helps reduce stress and anxiety by deeply relaxing, improves blood and lymphatic circulation relieves muscle tension and chronic pain and stimulates the immune system.
+Rebalancing the energy, can also promote better sleep, strengthen vitality and support the body’s natural ability to self-regulate.
 The benefits are often felt from the first sessions.
-Based on oriental medicine which is a millennium, it has the resources to sadden itself to each specific case.
+Based on Traditional Chinese Medicine (TCM) millenial ressources, it can adapt to each specific case.

 3. How often should I undergo Shiatsu sessions?

-The frequency of sessions depends on the objectives and needs of each of them.
-For a general interview and the maintenance of well-being, one session every three to four weeks is recommended.
-Adapting the body and the spirit in season (spring, summer, autumn, winter), a session is recommended at the change of season.
-In case of specific ailments or intense stress, a closer cycle can be considered, such as one session per week for several weeks. the practitioner will be able to regulate – in collaboration with the recipient – the frequency depending on theEvolution felt.
+The frequency of sessions depends on the objectives and needs of each of recipient.
+For a general review and well-being maintenance, one session every three to four weeks is recommended.
+Adapting the body and the spirit to the season (spring, summer, autumn, winter), a session is recommended at the change of season.
+In case of specific ailments or intense stress, a closer cycle can be considered, such as one session per week for several weeks. the Practitioner will be able to regulate – in collaboration with the recipient – the frequency depending on the evolution felt.

 4. Is Shiatsu painful?